You are here: Urology Textbook > Kidneys > Parapelvic cysts

 Signs and Symptoms

-Normally, there are no complaints.
-Parapelvic cysts can compress the pyelocalyceal system or ureter, cause flank pain or lead to other symptoms of urinary obstruction.
+Usually, there are no complaints.
+Parapelvic cysts can compress the pyelocalyceal system or ureter, cause flank pain, or lead to other symptoms of urinary obstruction.

-Renal ultrasound should be sufficient for the diagnosis; in doubtful situations an intravenous pyelography, CT Abdomen or renal scintigraphy can rule out urinary obstruction.
+Renal ultrasound should be sufficient in most cases for the diagnosis.
+In doubtful ultrasound findings, perform an intravenous pyelography, abdominal CT, or renal scintigraphy to rule out a urinary obstruction.

 Differential Diagnosis of Parapelvic Cysts